-No. Licensing standards for child care centers are mandated by the Ohio Revised Code.
+No. Licensing standards for family child care providers are mandated by the Ohio Revised Code.

 17. How will the agency apply Ohio Revised Code section 119.14 (waiver of fines and penalties for paperwork violations and first-time offenders) into implementation of the regulation?